keywal/runtipi-appstore-keywal/README.md

  [TSDProxy](https://github.com/almeidapaulopt/tsdproxy) - Acts as a proxy for Tailscale allowing you to expose services on your Tailnet.
 Based on container labels but also supports external services via config file.

+ [Posteria](https://github.com/jeremehancock/Posteria) - Posteria is a web-based media poster management system that allows you to organize and store custom posters for your movies, TV shows, seasons, and collections.
+It provides an elegant interface for uploading, importing, managing, and accessing your media artwork.

  More to follow...